1isbillyk/Quantum-cross/README.md

 RCM mode it will upload a payload and go to sleep.
 If it cannot find RCM mode it will also simply go to sleep.

+---
+This fork will take two payloads, hekate and lockpick rcm by default (however these two can be anything that fits within the size constraints of the Trinket M0's onboard flash.), you can select lockpick rcm by bridging pin 2 to ground before resetting/booting, this will set the LED to magenta when it finds the tegra and then green for successful injection.

+To add a second payload, convert the payload bin using the python script, and then open it up with a text editor, change ```FUSEE_BIN_SIZE``` to ```PAYLOAD2_SIZE``` and change ```fuseeBin``` to ```payload2```

+---
 If you expose a reset wire outside the switch or put a magnetic or physical button on the switch you can put the trinket into bootloader mode and flash a new payload without opening it again.
 It's pretty hacky but it kind of works.